duganchen/dosbox/ENHANCEMENTS.md

 	~/.dosbox/shaders/*.vert
 	~/.dosbox/shaders/*.frag

-And on OS X, you should have::w
+On OS X, you should have:

 	~/Library/Preferences/shaders/*.vert
 	~/Library/Preferences/shaders/*.frag